Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          b.
 The new HTTP POST URL MUST be the same as the initial POST URL for the object to be ingested.
-     17. In case the [=Receiving entity=] cannot process the POST request due to authentication or permission problems, or incorrect path, it SHALL return an HTTP 403 Forbidden error.
+     17. In case the [=receiving entity=] cannot process the POST request due to authentication or permission problems, or incorrect path, it SHALL return an HTTP 403 Forbidden error.
-     18. In case the Receiving entity can process the fragment in the POST request body but finds the media type is not supported, it MAY return an HTTP 415 Unsupported Media Type error.
+     18. In case the receiving entity can process the fragment in the POST request body but finds the media type is not supported, it MAY return an HTTP 415 Unsupported Media Type error.
 Otherwise, an HTTP 400 Bad Request error